Click to see the answers to these questions

 A: Yes, I regularly provide assessments for trans-identified individuals for the purposes of getting a referral letter for cross-hormone therapy or gender-affirming surgeries.
 It’s totally fine for you to let me know that’s all your looking for, rather than ongoing therapy.
 Really, no hard feelings.
 My work is guided by the most current versiono of the WPATH standards of care.
 As such, I do not have a set number of required sessions to attend before I’ll write a letter, because every situation is unique.
 I do my best to provide thorough assessments without excessive gatekeeping because I believe that people need and deserve the easiest access to their healthcare as soon as possible.
 Please note: if I am providing a second referral letter for you, you will be asked to sign a release of information for me to be able to contact the provider who’s written your first letter, to collaborate on this assessment for your readiness for surgery.

-No I do not.
+A: No I do not.
 I work with you collaboratively during our sessions to create your letter, so you are not billed for the letters in excess of whatever you are paying for your session through insurance, or out of pocket, for your session.
 Additionally, I have signed the GALAP provider pledge; this means that I provide one free session per month for clients seeking a letter for gender-affirming healthcare.
 I believe in helping my trans clients get access to the healthcare they need without being cost-prohibitive.

-Yes; feel free to bring your forms or any questions about to your virtual session.
+A: Yes; feel free to bring your forms or any questions about to your virtual session.
 As of January 2020, CT drivers’ licenses and state ID’s no longer require a therapist or MD’s co-signature, so you can fill out the form and self-select your gender in that form. (type CT B-385 in your search engine to find this form online).

-While exploration of gender identity is my practice specialty, of course other experiences and issues are welcome to be discussed in your sessions.
+A: While exploration of gender identity is my practice specialty, of course other experiences and issues are welcome to be discussed in your sessions.
 If you are experiencing another issue that is something I’m not trained in, I will be upfront with you about that, and try to connect you to clinical supports for that issue in addition to our work together.